google/zetasql/docs/query-syntax.md

 ### Implicit aliases
 <a id="implicit_aliases"></a>

-In the `SELECT` list, if there is an expression that does not have an explicit alias, ZetaSQL assigns an implicit alias according to the following rules.
+In the `SELECT` list, if there is an expression that doesn't have an explicit alias, ZetaSQL assigns an implicit alias according to the following rules.
 There can be multiple columns with the same alias in the `SELECT` list.